TTomas78/Personal-assistant/README.md

 - It will work using an ORM and database migrations (alembic) to create the tables based on the considered
 - There will be initialized by using a script.

+## Configuration file

+The project works by consuming a config.ini file, the following structure is neccesary:

+[DEFAULT]
+TOKEN = <TELEGRAM TOKEN>
+DB_CONNECTION = <CONNECTION STRING>

+if there were missing config, the project will throw an exception